CAC/PAC JF-17 Thunder: Myanmar

-In July 2015, Myanmar ordered 16 JF-17s from Pakistan and China.
+In July 2015, Myanmar ordered 16 Block 2 JF-17s from Pakistan and China for approximately $560 million.
 In late 2015, Myanmar ordered 16 RD-93 spare engines from Russia, which were received in 2018 and 2019.
-On 17 December 2018, Jane's disclosed that the Myanmar Air Force had received the first batch of JF-17Ms.
+On 17 December 2018, Jane's disclosed that the Myanmar Air Force had received the first batch of JF-17s.
 An official Myanmar Air Force video released on Air Force day showcased a number of JF-17s, both on static display and in the air.
-Till date, the Myanmar Air Force has taken delivery of 7 JF-17M Block 2s - 5 JF-17As and 2 JF-17Bs.
+Till date, the Myanmar Air Force has taken delivery of 7 JF-17 Block 2s, including 5 JF-17s and 2 JF-17Bs.

+In May 2022, a Pakistan Air Force cargo plane supplied spare parts for the JF-17s of the Myanmar Air Force.
+In June 2022, it was reported that a team of 15 Pakistan Air Force personnel were scheduled to visit Meiktila Air Base in Myanmar to provide technical support for the Myanmar Air Force JF-17s, including setting up of a JF-17 simulator at Meiktila Air Base to train pilots of the Myanmar Air Force and to address technical issues relating to JF-17s that Myanmar Air Force was facing.
+It was also reported that Myanmar was in talks with Pakistan for the supply of air-to-ground missiles for its JF-17s.

 Nigeria

 In December 2014, during the International Defence Exhibition and Seminar in Karachi, Nigeria was reportedly buying between 25 and 40 JF-17s from Pakistan.
 Nigerian Air Force (NAF) chief Air Marshal Adesola Nunayon Amosu had visited Pakistan earlier in October 2014.
 Nigeria became the second customer in 2016 by placing an order for three planes.
 However, as the news reports value the deal at US$25 million, it is not clear if the item is misreported.
 A June 2016 article in Jane's re-affirmed NAF budget for 3 JF-17, 10 Super Mushshak, and 2 Mi-35M aircraft in 2016.
-According to Indian media, a deal to buy JF-17s might be signed in November with a MoU already signed.

-The Nigerian Air Force has confirmed it is expecting delivery of JF-17 for use in military operations against Jihadi militants in Northern Nigeria.
+With a confirmation from the Nigerian Air Force shortly after.

 In October 2018 Pakistan approved of the sale and local Nigerian production of three JF-17s for US$184.3 million.
-The aircraft are rumored to be of a later version than the initially agreed sale, providing more advanced systems.
+The aircraft are rumoured to be of a later version than the initially agreed sale, providing more advanced systems.

-On 30 December 2020, the PAC rolled out three JF-17A Block 2s for NAF, which were delivered to Makurdi Air Base in Nigeria in March 2021 aboard PAF Illyushin Il-78MP freighters.
+On 30 December 2020, the PAC rolled out three JF-17A Block 2s for NAF, which were delivered to Makurdi Air Base in Nigeria in March 2021 aboard PAF Ilyushin Il-78MP freighters.
 Nigeria formally inducted the three JF-17s into its air force on 21 May 2021.

 NAF may order 35-40 more JF-17s if the aircraft meets its requirements.

+In January 2023, the NAF Chief of the Air Staff, Air Marshal Isiaka Oladayo Amao, confirmed that NAF JF-17s have seen military action in anti-terrorism and anti-insurgency operations in Nigeria.